 start

-: Index where the slice starts (included).end
+: Index where the slice begins (inclusive)end

-: Index where the slice ends (excluded).step
+: Index where the slice ends (exclusive)step

-: Size of the step or increment between elements of the slice (optional).
+: Size of the step or increment between elements of the slice (optional)

 Special Considerations

-We can omit one, several, or even all the parameters of the Slice.
-This will behave differently for each omission.
-If we do not specify:
+We can omit one, several, or even all parameters of the slice.
+Each omission will behave differently.

 - The